-Whereas the CPV has no strong preference over which local candidates should win seats in the VNA, it strongly prefers that all central candidates do.
+Although the CPV has no strong preference over which local candidates should win seats in the VNA, it strongly prefers that all central candidates do win.
 Symbolically, central candidates are key party figures for whom defeat would be embarrassing.
-Practically, many of these candidates hold, or are designated to hold high-level positions in both the VNA and in the central government, for which membership in the VNA is required.
+Practically, many of these candidates hold or are designated to hold high-level positions in both the VNA and in the central government, for which membership in the VNA is required.

-Additionally, before each election the central leadership also draws up a structure of what the next legislature should look like, down to specific quotas along demographic, political and functional lines (Malesky and Schuler 2009).
-The CPV then uses the tools at its disposal to ensure that the elected candidates together form a legislature as close to the planned structure as possible.
-In this sense, VNA elections not only help legitimize individual personnel appointments, but also advance the regime’s legitimacy by promoting descriptive representation.
+Additionally, before each election, the central leadership also draws a structure of what the next legislature should look like, down to specific quotas along demographic, political, and functional lines (Malesky and Schuler 2009).
+The CPV then uses the tools at its disposal to ensure that the elected candidates form a legislature as close to the planned structure as possible.
+In this sense, VNA elections not only help legitimize individual personnel appointments but also advance the regime’s legitimacy by promoting descriptive representation.

-Even with these non-informational objectives, the Vietnamese regime does seem to use elections for some additional informational goals.
-A telling evidence is that the CPV does not utilize every possible manipulation tactic available to it, accepting instead to keep certain dimensions of the electoral process imperfectly regulated.
+Even with these non-informational objectives, the Vietnamese regime does seem to use elections for certain informational goals.
+For example, the CPV does not utilize every possible manipulation tactic available to it, accepting instead to keep certain dimensions of the electoral process imperfectly regulated.
 Particularly, the CPV relies mostly on electioneering and mass mobilization, both of which occur prior to the election day, rather than heavy-handed tactics such as vote-buying or ballot stuffing.

-The CPV’s electioneering efforts rely primarily on its control of candidate lists in electoral districts.
-Firstly, it filters out most independent and self-nominated candidates who are deemed to pose serious threats.
+The CPV’s electioneering efforts rely primarily on the control of candidate lists in electoral districts.
+Firstly, it filters most independent and self-nominated candidates who are deemed to pose serious threats.
 Secondly, it allocates most central candidates to districts with particularly favorable candidate-to-seat ratios.
-Thirdly, within these districts, central candidates face only local candidates with weaker profiles, and typically do not have to run against and split votes with other central candidates.
-As a result, even when individual candidates may compete against each other, central candidates normally come out on top (Malesky and Schuler 2011).
+Thirdly, within these districts, central candidates face only local candidates with weaker profiles, and they typically do not have to run against or split votes with other central candidates.
+As a result, even when individual candidates may compete, central candidates normally emerge on top (Malesky and Schuler 2011).

-In addition to electioneering, the CPV also conducts a massive mobilization campaign prior to and evena on election day.
-As part of this campaign, cadres at the neighborhood or village level visit individual households to educate voters about the election process, during which they give explicit “suggestions” about which candidates to vote for.
-On election day, the same cadres would visit again to convince people to go vote, and even bring mobile ballot boxes to those unable to do so.
+In addition to electioneering, the CPV also conducts a massive mobilization campaign prior to and even on election day.
+As part of this campaign, cadres at the neighborhood or village level visit individual households to educate voters about the election process, giving explicit “suggestions” about which candidates for whom to vote.
+On election day, the same cadres will visit again to convince people to vote and even bring mobile ballot boxes to those unable to do so.